katsup07/Whiteboard/README.md

 # Whiteboard Application

 This is a simple whiteboard application built with React, Vite, and TypeScript.
-It allows users to sketch ideas on a canvas, save them in the browser's local storage, and export them as PDF files.
+It allows users to draw ideas on a canvas, save them in the browser's local storage, and export them as PDF files.

 ## Features